5 Ways That Speaking a Language is Like Playing Music

-A polyglot explains how playing music helps her learn new languages.
+A singer and polyglot explains how playing music helps her learn new languages.
 Here are her five best techniques.

 Erika can’t really say where she’s from.
 Not because she doesn’t know (she was born in Soriano nel Cimino, Italy) but because her family history is one of such incessant wanderlust that there are actually too many places she could claim as home (the last three generations of her family have lived on four different continents).
 Her parents were both born in Buenos Aires, Argentina, but the family story is actually more complicated than that.